 Some people still say an iPad or Chromebook can’t replace their MacBook or Windows laptop; others say yes it can.
 Really, it all depends on your workflow.
 If you want to upgrade your device and delve deeper into the iOS ecosystem, a basic iPad will do.

-I just need something to cover the basics—email, web browsing, basic document editor, utilize social media, compose blog posts, basic photo and web editing.
+I just need something to cover the basics—email, web browsing, basic document editor, utilize social media, compose blog posts, play my mobile games, basic photo and web editing.
 While I have an iPad Air for that extra power boost, any base iPad or Chromebook (if you’re into the Android ecosystem) will do.

 A base iPad, which is often as low as $250 new in some places, plus a keyboard will still be cheaper than almost any new Windows PC.
 Is it still a laptop replacement, though?

 I think Chromebooks and iPads are not just computer-like, they are fully equivalent to computers now; not just laptop-alternatives, but laptop replacements.
 It’s not fair that bare-bone, low-end laptops are still considered laptops, but more powerful devices like these are still not considered such.
+Just as we have “desktop replacement laptops”, I think these make excellent “laptop replacement tablets”.
 What do you think?

 I have not been paid nor compensated for this post.
 No links are affiliated.